My Favorite Fantasy: Record Mirror

 On the week of July 1, the record was getting air play on BRMB Radio.

-On the week of July 08, the record was one of the five records in the Radio One Record of the Week section, and a pick on Tony Blackburn's show.
-It was also a hit pick by Steve Hamilton on Radio Forth.
-By July 15, the record was getting played on Radio Tees.
+On the week of July 8, the record was one of the five records in the Radio One Record of the Week section, and a pick on Tony Blackburn's show.
+It was also a hit pick by Steve Hamilton on Radio Forth.Record Mirror, July 8, 1978 - Page 30 RADIO FORTH, HIT PICKS By July 15, the record was getting played on Radio Tees.

 On the week of July 29, the 12" version issue of the record made its debut in the Record Mirror UK Disco Top 90 chart.
 Peaking at #70 on August 5, it spent a total of three weeks in the chart.
 It was still being played on the Radio City Playlist for the final week.